 - Wearing a mask over your nose and mouth is required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and while indoors at airports and train stations.

 Fully vaccinated people don’t have to quarantine unless…

 If you’re fully vaccinated, you don’t have to quarantine after being exposed to COVID-19 unless you start experiencing symptoms.
 If you start experiencing symptoms, this could mean that the vaccine is not effective or you were exposed to a variant.

-As mentioned earlier, it takes two weeks to build up resistance after getting the COVID-19 vaccine.
-To preserve the process, keep wearing your mask.
-Dr. Englund also stresses that even though you’re fully vaccinated, you’re not superhuman.
-You still need to wear your mask to protect yourself from the many unknowns.
+Dr. Englund stresses that even though you’re fully vaccinated, you’re not superhuman.
+You still need to wear your mask in group settings to protect yourself from the many unknowns, including new variants.

 “When you’re going out into public, just because you’re fully vaccinated doesn’t mean that you’re completely safe.
 You’re going to be interacting with a lot of different people at grocery stores, sporting events and in other public spaces.
 So, you’ll absolutely need to continue to wear your masks in those settings.”